Chow Rings of Matroids as Permutation Representations: Further questions and conjectures

 \subsection{Explicit formulas for Chow rings as permutation representations?}

 In \cite[Lem.
-3.1]{Stembridge}, Stembridge provides a generating function for the symmetric group representations on each graded component of the Chow ring for all Boolean matroids; see also Liao \cite{Liao}.
-Furthermore, Stembridge's expression exhibits them as {\it permutation representations}, whose orbit-stabilizers are all {\it Young subgroups} in the symmetric group. \begin{question} Can one provide such explicit expressions as permutation representations for other families of matroids with symmetry? \end{question}
+3.1]{Stembridge}, Stembridge provides a generating function for the symmetric group representations on each graded component of the Chow ring for all Boolean matroids; see also Liao \cite{Liao, Liao_new}.
+Furthermore, Stembridge's expression exhibits them as {\it permutation representations}, whose orbit-stabilizers are all {\it Young subgroups} in the symmetric group.
+This prompts a slightly vague question. \begin{question} Can one provide similarly explicit generating function expressions as permutation representations for other families of matroids with symmetry? \end{question}